Derrie Nelson

-Derald Lawrence Nelson (born February 8, 1958 in York, Nebraska) is a former American football linebacker in the National Football League for the San Diego Chargers.
-He played college football at the University of Nebraska.
+Derald Lawrence Nelson (born February 8, 1958) is an American former professional football player who was a linebacker for the San Diego Chargers of the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers.

-Early years
+Early life

 Nelson attended Fairmont Public School where he received All-State honors in football.
 He also lettered in baseball as a pitcher.

-He walked on at the University of Nebraska.
-He became a starter at the stand-up defensive end position as a sophomore, registering 42 tackles (20 solo), 3 fumble recoveries, one interception and one blocked a punt.
+He walked on at the University of Nebraska–Lincoln.
+He became a starter for the Cornhuskers at the stand-up defensive end position as a sophomore, registering 42 tackles (20 solo), 3 fumble recoveries, one interception and one blocked punt.
 The next year, he recorded 58 tackles (34 solo), 2 fumble recoveries and 2 passes defensed.

 As a senior, he was the captain of a defense that gave up an average of only 9.1 points per game.
 He finished with 57 tackles (42 solo), 2 fumble recoveries and one pass defensed.

 In 1998, he was inducted into the Nebraska Football Hall of Fame.

 Professional career

 Dallas Cowboys

-Nelson was selected by the Dallas Cowboys in the fourth round (108th overall) of the 1981 NFL Draft, with the intention of playing him at linebacker.
+Nelson was selected by the Dallas Cowboys in the fourth round (108th overall) of the 1981 NFL draft, with the intention of playing him at linebacker.
 He was waived on August 3.